Reconstruction and extension of the Méricourt locks: Study of hydraulic operations

 - Feedback from operators.

-The BRL ingénierie teams has implemented a methodology to address these modeling needs in a combined way using transient 3D CFD hydraulic analysis with the CFD software FLOW-3D.
+The BRL ingénierie teams implemented a methodology to address these modeling needs in a combined way using transient 3D CFD hydraulic analysis with the CFD software FLOW-3D.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.

 The renovation and extension project of the Méricourt locks on the Seine aims to rebuild the existing locks, as they present visible structural disorder, particularly through the deformation of the lock walls.
 The site currently holds two parallel functional locks, one with a 160m capacity lock chamber, and the other with a 185m capacity lock chamber.
 As part of the scope of the project, the owner (Voies Navigables de France, VNF), aimed to, among other objectives: